animatlabs/animatlabs.github.io/_posts/2022-11-04-di-multiple-implementations-of-same-interface.md

 Now, trying to debug the same...

-{% include figure image_path="/assets/images/posts/2022-12-01/DI_Problem.png" alt="Problem with direct DI" caption="Problem with direct DI" %}
+{% include figure image_path="/assets/images/posts/2022-11-04/DI_Problem.png" alt="Problem with direct DI" caption="Problem with direct DI" %}

 As we can see in the image, the dependencies get loaded but we get a random, and not the desired, service resolved from the interface.
 And hence, we are unable to resolve the required dependencies and end up not fulfilling what we wished for.

 ## Solution

 So, this problem is not something we need a hack for but is already available within the constructs of .NET Core.
-So, we could possible do it in the following ways.
+So, we could possibly do it in the following ways.

 ### Using a List Type/ServiceProvider